AI-Mediated Communication Reshapes Social Structure in Opinion-Diverse Groups: Discussion

-We acknowledge several limitations of this study that point to directions for future work.
-First, our experiment took place in a controlled online setting with structured discussions, whereas real-world conversations unfold over longer time horizons across multiple platforms \cite{avalle2024persistent}.
-Participants in our study rarely changed their opinion stance within a brief session, yet over extended interactions, established clusters may further polarize or, conversely, moderate through repeated exposure and trust-building \cite{isenberg1986group, myers1976group}.
-Second, future work can also advance the design space of conversational assistance itself.
-Although relational assistance effectively reduced stance-based assortativity, it was used less frequently than individual assistance, which led to higher conversational engagement.
-Exploring additional design dimensions—such as embodiment and controllability—may help balance social receptiveness with engagement \cite{traeger2020vulnerable, kobis2025delegation}.
-Finally, beyond technical refinement, evaluating these systems in politically salient contexts will be crucial for understanding how AI assistance operates amid the social and emotional complexities of real-world discourse \cite{starbird2019disinformation, falkenberg2022growing}.
+Several limitations suggest directions for future research.
+First, our experiment was conducted in a controlled online environment with short discussions, whereas real interactions unfold over longer time periods and across multiple platforms \cite{avalle2024persistent}.
+We interpret our results as revealing transferable interactional mechanisms rather than making direct predictions about full-scale online platforms.
+These mechanisms—shifts in conversational tone, asymmetries in message production, and the diffusion of hybrid human–AI expression—could plausibly operate in larger, persistent online communities, making this an important direction for future research.
+For example, in our study, participants rarely changed their own stance, but their opinions may polarize or moderate through longer, repeated exposure and relationship dynamics \cite{isenberg1986group, myers1976group}.
+Second, the design space of conversational assistance remains large.
+Although relational assistance reduced assortativity, it was used less frequently than individual assistance.
+Exploring additional forms of expressive support—such as timing, controllability, embodiment, or intent framing—may clarify how assistance can function more effectively as a socio-cognitive scaffold \cite{bai2025llm, traeger2020vulnerable, kobis2025delegation, mckee2023scaffolding}.
+Finally, deploying such systems in politically salient or emotionally charged contexts may reveal additional dynamics related to identity, conflict, and misinformation \cite{starbird2019disinformation, falkenberg2022growing}.

-Taken together, this study demonstrates how subtle, AI-mediated changes in communication can scale from individual interactions to collective structures.
-By tracing the micro–macro loop, we show that message-level interventions can cascade into group-composition dynamics, either reinforcing divisions or fostering cohesion in opinion-diverse populations.
-As AI tools become increasingly ubiquitous, they offer an opportunity to redirect their influence toward the production of public goods.
-Reimagining personalization and autonomy as socially embedded processes may help resist the drift toward fragmentation and polarization that increasingly characterizes many societies today.
-Our findings suggest design levers for AI systems and communication policies that could facilitate more cohesive and resilient public discourse.
+This study provides an experimental test of the micro-macro consequences of AI-mediated expression.
+We show that small expressive shifts introduced by AI at the level of individual messages can propagate through conversational interaction to reshape collective outcomes.
+When AI assistance incorporates the social context surrounding users, it fosters more receptive communication and consequently reshapes social structure in more heterogeneous and cohesive ways within opinion-diverse populations.
+As AI systems become increasingly integrated into everyday communication, understanding how hybrid expressive processes diffuse through interaction offers a foundation for explaining—and anticipating—how local expressive cues reshape the macro-level organization of social systems.